Thomas Cochrane, 10th Earl of Dundonald: Marriage and children

 The remarriage prompted suspicion that Cochrane's first son Thomas was illegitimate.
 Investigation of this delayed Thomas's accession to the Earldom of Dundonald on his father's death.

-In 1823 Lady Cochrane sailed with her children to Valparaiso on to join her husband.
+In 1823 Lady Cochrane sailed with her children to Valparaíso on to join her husband.
 Sesostris stopped at Rio de Janeiro on 13 June, where she discovered that he was there, having in March taken command of the Brazilian Navy.

 Following Cochrane's return from Greece, the couple disagreed about his spending on inventions and her spending on socialising, which led to their separation in 1839.
 Katherine moved to Boulogne-sur-Mer with a generous allowance, occasionally visiting London but never staying with her husband.
 She died in Boulogne in 1865, aged 69.